With so many publishing options available at your fingertips, now you can be a published author in the blink of an eye.

 - Honest and critical feedback on your manuscript

 - A clear picture of how a reader might perceive the book as

 How to choose beta readers for beta reading?

 For beta reading your manuscript, your beta reader could be a reader, an established writer of the same genre as yours, or even a professional beta reader.
 Choose your target wisely basis on your desired output to get optimum results.

 The best approach for the beta reading process is to do it in multiple rounds.
 Choose a lot of 3-4 max, share the draft and wait for their feedback.
 Once you have reworked the feedback, share with another 2-3 beta-readers to gauge the impact of those changes.

 When should you consider beta reading?

 Ideally, beta reading should be considered when you are done re-writing your MS for the umpteenth time and are unable to find any loopholes in it!

-Jokes apart, as a writer you should request for it when you thoroughly saturated with both the output and the input.
+Jokes apart, as a writer you should request it when you are thoroughly saturated with both the output and the input.
 There is nothing more that you can think of, to add to it, and are now, curious to know what others think of it.
-You should not consider sending a half-written manuscript because the feedback might not be that helpful.
+You should not consider sending a half-written manuscript because the feedback might not be that helpful

 However, before going ahead with beta-reading, it is important to analyze the following aspects: